Magnushst/aibn_bernhardt_group/README.md

 Run the production script: python [model]_prod_run.py.\
 Use the restart script if the job hits a walltime limit or crashes due to memory fragmentation.

+Repository Structure
+/mlp_models_and_results
+This directory serves as the core of the project, containing the implementation details and raw data for each evaluated model.

+Model Subfolders (aimnet2, mace, orb, seven_net)
+Each subfolder follows a standardised structure:

+[model]_prod_run.py
+The ASE-based (Atomic Simulation Environment) production script used to execute the Molecular Dynamics simulations.

+env_[model].yml
+The Conda environment file containing the specific dependencies and versions required to run the MLP.

+results/
+Contains various subdirectories organised by analysis type, date, timestep count, and saving interval.
+Examples include:

+05.02_200ksteps_interval10_hbond_bond_analysis

+05.02_200ksteps_interval10_rdf

+09.02_200ksteps_interval10_msd

+200ksteps_interval10_covalent_bond_analysis

+Support Scripts
+resume_interupted_prod_run.py
+A utility script designed for HPC environments.
+It includes a repair function that scans .xyz files for corrupt or half-written frames caused by job timeouts or crashes.
+It truncates the file to the last valid frame before resuming the simulation to ensure data integrity.

+/system_creation
+This directory contains the scripts used to generate the initial simulation box.

+The system consists of 1200 molecules in total.

+The simulation box is defined with a length of 37.2 Å.

+Periodic boundary conditions (PBC) are applied to simulate a bulk liquid environment.

+/travis_function_analysis_plotting
+This directory contains scripts for post-processing and visualising the simulation data.

+Trajectory Analysis: Utilises TRAVIS (Trajectory Analyser and Visualiser) to process raw .xyz files.

+Post-processing: Scripts to convert trajectory data into LAMMPS unwrapped formats for further analysis.

+Visualisation: Python-based plotting scripts for generating Radial Distribution Function (RDF), Mean Squared Displacement (MSD), and bond survival probability graphs.

+HPC Diagnostic Scripts
+A collection of tools specifically developed to optimise workflow and resource management on the Bunya HPC cluster:

+bunya_diagnostics_fairshare.sh
+Monitors user fairshare and job priority to estimate wait times.

+check_resources.sh
+Reports current CPU, memory, and disk quota usage.

+check_available_gpu.py
+A Python-based tool that queries the gpu_cuda partition to identify free or under-utilised GPUs, assisting in manual job backfilling.